amnh/HackTheStacks/challenges/Museum_Time_Machine/data/README.md

 _Suggestions_

-Use Data > Filter to isolate a section of data to search Filter can also perform keyword searches on a single column Sort data according to need (currently sorted alphabetically by Control name, source, floor)"
+* Use Data > Filter to isolate a section of data to search
+* Filter can also perform keyword searches on a single column
+* Sort data according to need (currently sorted alphabetically by Control name, source, floor)

 ---